rust-lang/book/src/ch17-05-traits-for-async.md

 `Stream` also defines a method to get those items.
 We call it `poll_next`, to make it clear that it polls like `Future::poll` and produces a sequence of items like `Iterator::next`.
 Its return type combines `Poll`with `Option`.
-The outer type is `Poll`, since it has to be checked for readiness, just like a future.
+The outer type is `Poll`, because it has to be checked for readiness, just like a future.
-The inner type is `Option`, since it needs to signal whether there are more messages, just like an iterator.
+The inner type is `Option`, because it needs to signal whether there are more messages, just like an iterator.

 Something very similar to this will likely end up standardized as part of Rust’s